Electrified Bivouacking

 Electric Reconnaissance

 So once you’ve made it to that perfect camping spot to bivouac for a day or two…or seven if you have a Lightship L1…what is the best way to check out the surroundings?
 Well, chances are it will be hard to beat a Surron Light Bee.
 With a range of around 25 miles, depending on terrain and your riding style, this lightweight cross between a mountain bike and dirt bike is the perfect way to recon in silence.
-The Surron weighs around 130 lbs and has a frame with solid welding and design geometry.
-With plenty of power, the Surron is quite capable out of the box, providing quick and agile jump on it and go electric conveyance.
+The Surron weighs approximately 130 lbs and features a frame with solid welding and well-designed geometry.
+With plenty of power, the Surron is quite capable out of the box, providing a quick and agile jump on it and go electric conveyance.

 Have you pushed your stock Surron as far as it can go?
 Two great American companies are out there to help with power and wheel upgrade needs.
 These include Chi Battery Systems and Woody’s Wheel Works.